Pedestrian/Bicycle Underpass Advocacy

 May 13, 2016: An opportunity to secure funding for the eventual construction of the Anderson Memorial Bridge came in the form of MassDOT’s five-year Capital Investment Plan (CIP).
 The Conservancy co-signed a letter urging the inclusion of this underpass in the CIP, and over 200 individuals sent in comments.

-June 15, 2015: MassDOT resumes work on the design and permitting of the Anderson Memorial Bridge underpass.
+June 15, 2015: MassDOT resumed work on the design and permitting of the Anderson Memorial Bridge underpass.
 The Conservancy co-signed a letter thanking Secretary Pollack for her continued support of an underpass at the Anderson Bridge.

 April 9, 2015: Work on the design and permitting of an underpass at the Anderson Memorial Bridge was paused in early 2015 while the Baker Administration reviewed current projects.
 On April 9, the Conservancy co-signed a letter to MassDOT Secretary Stephanie Pollack urging her to restart the design and permitting process.